cea-hpc/modules/doc/source/modulefile.rst

 where portion is a substring separated from the rest of version string by a ``.`` character.

+When the implicit default mechanism and the `Advanced module version specifiers`_ are both enabled, a ``default`` and ``latest`` symbolic versions are automatically defined for each module name (also at each directory level in case of deep *modulefile*).
+Unless a symbolic version, alias, or regular module version already exists for these version names.

 If user names a *modulefile* that cannot be found in the first *modulepath* directory, *modulefile* will be searched in next *modulepath* directory and so on until a matching *modulefile* is found.
 If search goes through